spences10/scottspence.com/posts/2020/12/14/fish-shell-introduction/index.md

 ```

 Because I installed the nvm package with fish there's no need to worry
-about adding the variables output from the nvm insall, I can install
+about adding the variables output from the nvm install, I can install
 my required node version:

 ```bash